hamzahalvanaa/cordova-plugin-cs108plugin/README.md

         distributionUrl=https\://services.gradle.org/distributions/gradle-4.10.3-all.zip
     ```

-2. To prevent error and grant permissions while running the ionic project, use this commands:
+2. To prevent error and grant permissions while running the project, use this commands:

     ```
         chmod a+x platforms/android/gradlew